Packaging your own APK file

 java --version

-If it prints openjdk 17
+If it prints openjdk 17, you have succeeded.

 Gradle